Turkish lira steady as political, security issues hold market in check

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-The yield on the two-year benchmark government bond fell to 8.36 percent from Friday's close at 8.38 percent.
+The yield on the two-year benchmark government bond was flat at 8.38 percent.

+The main Istanbul share index rose 0.09 percent to 77,603.15, in line with the emerging markets share index which rose 0.11 percent.

+"Turkish markets decouple negatively due to Iraq risks, rising oil prices and on question marks regarding a future government and who will lead the economy administration due to third term rule if Prime Minister Erdogan is elected as president," HSBC strategist Fatih Keresteci said.

-Security issues continued to play a prominent role in market thinking, according to analysts.
-Forty nine Turks who were seized in the northern Iraqi city of Mosul by Islamic State in Iraq and the Levant (ISIL) fighters on June 11 remain captive, although 32 truck drivers also abducted by Sunni militants were released on Thursday.
+Forty nine Turks, who were seized in the northern city of Mosul by Islamic State in Iraq and the Levant (ISIL) militants on June 11, remain captive, although 32 truck drivers abducted by Sunni militants in Iraq were released on Thursday.

-The main Istanbul share index rose 1.83 percent to 78,951.06, outperforming the emerging markets share index which rose 0.12 percent.
+Prime Minister Tayyip Erdogan has declared his candidacy for a more powerful presidency, which opposition parties fear may entrench authoritarian rule.

-Among shares in focus, carmaker Karsan rose 2.63 percent to 1.17 lira after announcing it will seal an agreement with Chinese firm Wuhan Zhong to set up a production facility in China before Oct.
-15. (Reporting by Seda Sezer; Editing by Jonny Hogg)
+Among shares in focus, carmaker Karsan rose 4.4 percent to 1.19 lira after saying it will seal an agreement with Chinese firm Wuhan Zhong to set up a production facility in China before Oct.
+15. (Reporting by Seda Sezer; Editing by Ece Toksabay and Louise Ireland)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)